kwyse/personal-website/content/posts/twid-rss.md

 in the last week are the [Trello blog](https://blog.trello.com/), various [Gamasutra blogs](https://www.gamasutra.com/blogs/), [Opensource.com](https://opensource.com/) and, of course, [This Week in Rust](https://this-week-in-rust.org/)!
-I look forward to discovering what else is out there!
+Here's to discovering what else is out there.